Healing in the Hebrew Months

 Adar means strength and is the month that Esther saved the Jewish from Haman’s plot to kill them.
 It is a season of true identity.
 Esther was able to save her people when she revealed her true identity to the king.
 It’s a month that depression and despair give way to hope and victory.

 Join The Club

-I recommend getting one or more of the following monthly subscriptions to deepen your understanding and engagement with each month’s healing.
+To keep track of when the months start subscribe on the Healing in the Hebrew Months website to get monthly email reminders plus a free printable calendar download.
+I also recommend getting one or more of the following resources to deepen your understanding and engagement with each month’s healing.

 Times & Seasons Flower Essence Club